Load low-bandwidth site?

 Events

-Every year, we organise two-day members’ forums in spring and autumn.
-Through peer-to-peer sharing and international expertise, the events offer invaluable learning opportunities.
+Every year, we organise two members’ forums in spring and autumn.
+Through peer-to-peer sharing and international expertise, these two-day events offer invaluable learning opportunities.

 Digital resources

-The GISF Chat allows our members to communicate with the whole network at the touch of a button.
+With a growing international membership, virtual engagement is key to GISF’s work.
+We run webinars, live-streams and online briefings.
+In addition to this, the GISF Chat allows members to communicate with the whole network at the touch of a button.
 The exclusive facility provides a space to:

 • explore practice and policy on a range of topics through targeted channels.

-Our e-library provides constant access to thousands of useful resources for humanitarian security.
-From reports to training packs, the e-library makes it as easy as possible to find the necessary information when it’s needed.
+Our e-library provides thousands of useful resources for humanitarian security.
+From reports to training packs, the e-library makes it as easy as possible to find information when it’s needed.

 Online hub

-Our website provides access to a wide range of services for all those interested in security risk management, including:
+Our website provides a wide range of services for all those interested in security risk management, including:

-• free advertisement of vacancies specifically for security professionals in the sector;
+• free advertisement of vacancies for security professionals in the sector

-• virtual and face-to-face events that cover a variety of topics linked with improving security risk management;
+• virtual and face-to-face events on topics related to security risk management.

 The site also houses a members’ area, which provides tailored opportunities for knowledge-sharing within our core network.